 How to calculate VO2 max?

-First, do the walking test (detailed description of how to properly do this is in the paragraph above).
+First, do the walking test (a detailed description of how to do this properly is in the section above).

 Measure your time and pulse.
 Let's say that